15 Fabulous Facts About Sex and the City

 Even though Parker had a no-nudity clause in her Sex and the City contract (which explains all those sexy scenes that feature Carrie in cute bras and nothing less), she was still nervous about the sexual content of the series.
 Back in 2010, she told The Sun, “I was not comfortable with nude scenes, scenes with sex toys, or vulgar language—so I did not do any ...
 My character, Carrie, kissed a lot of men—but that's as far as it went.
 I had the maturity to control my panic about the whole series and what it meant.
 At one point, after the pilot show of Sex and the City was made and they wanted me to sign up for the series, I wanted to get out of it.”

-5. IT’S THE ONLY CABLE SERIES TO WIN THE EMMY FOR OUTSTANDING COMEDY SERIES.
+5. IT WAS THE FIRST CABLE SHOW TO WIN THE EMMY FOR OUTSTANDING COMEDY SERIES.

 6. THE FOURTH WALL-BREAKING LASTED FOR MORE THAN ONE SEASON.